Part 1 - Weapons and Mountings

 Additional information may be found in

 Prior to the 1920s, most large caliber guns and many smaller caliber guns were imported from Britain.
 For that reason, most of these guns were designed and designated in inch units.
 Guns developed in Italy after that time were identified by their bore in millimeters, the length in calibers of the bore and the year design was started either on the gun itself or on the mounting.
 For example, 135 mm/45 Model 1938 was the designation given to the guns used on the "Capitani Romani" class small cruisers and these were used in Model 1938 turrets.
 Often the manufacturer's name was also included as part of the designation.
 Mountings designed by the Italian Navy rather than by a manufacturer were given an RM designation, which stood for "Regia Marina" (Royal Navy).

-Some USA weapons were in Italian service following World War II, but most post-war guns have been produced by Italian armament firms and generally follow the above designation system.
+Some USA weapons were in Italian service following World War II and used USN designations, but most post-war guns have been produced by Italian armament firms and generally follow the above designation system.

 It should be noted that many Italian-produced

 naval guns even to the present day have been to English measurement units,

 not metric.
 For example, the main guns on the Littorio class battleships